- What is the PCRC?

 What is the PCRC’s organizational structure?

 The original charter identifying executive leadership and committees is expanding due to the U24 continuation funding.
-The figure showcases (click to enlarge) interrelated design of centers, cores, and committees.
+The figure showcases the PCRC’s interrelated design of centers, cores, and committees.

 What types of research projects does the PCRC anticipate including in their portfolio?

-The PCRC is a multi-disciplinary group that includes nurses, physicians, social workers, statisticians, health economists, health policy scientists and more.
+The PCRC is a multi-disciplinary group that includes nurses, physicians, social workers, statisticians, health economists, health policy scientists, and other health professionals.
 Our diversity enables us to consider all types of research such as randomized controlled trials, industry trials, qualitative research, and retrospective and prospective chart reviews.